LIVERY XML PROPERTIES

 </ModelInfo>

-For an explanation of how this file should be used within an aircraft livery setup, please see here:
+For an explanation of how this file will be added to the base aircraft files at the time of the modular merge, please see here:

-For examples of how this file is used, please see here:
+For examples of how this file is setup, please see here:

 <ModelInfo>